TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/IncludingYourScript/Index.rst

 Try debug($conf) to see the content printed out for debugging!

-.. _appendix-include-content:

-$content
-""""""""

-Return all content in this variable.

-Remember, don't output anything (but debug code) in your script!

 .. _appendix-include-white-spaces:

 White spaces
 """"""""""""

-Because nothing is sent off to the browser before everything is rendered and returned to index\_ts.php which originally set of the rendering process, you must ensure that there's no whitespace before and after your <?php...?> tags in your include- or library-scripts!
+Because nothing is sent off to the browser before everything is rendered and returned to index\_ts.php (which originally set off the rendering process), you must ensure that there's no whitespace before and after your <?php...?> tags in your include or library scripts!

 .. _appendix-include-tsfe: